spcourse/python/en/lists/index.md

     Measurement #3 was 14.5 degrees.
     Measurement #4 was 19.0 degrees.

-Remember that `range()` basically returns a sequence of numbers, that can be determined as a list.
-This second method of going over the elements in a list can be very useful wwhen you also need the index of each element.
+Remember that `range()` basically returns a sequence of numbers that can be determined as a list.
+This second method of going over the elements in a list can be very useful when you also need the index of each element.

 ## For more details: